italanta/elewa/libs/model/convs-mgr/stories/main/README.md

 | Name    | STRING | Section name |
 | storyID?   | GUID   | Optional FK to Story |

-A section acts just like a story, only that it can be re-used.
+A StorySection acts just like a story, only that it can be re-used.
 Whereas a story is loaded into a "channel" (communication channel i.e. whatsapp, messenger, Telegram, ...), a section is loaded by a specific "section-block".

 <!--